 The Performer Diploma and Artist Diploma programs are intended for the outstanding performer and are designed to concentrate study in appropriate repertoire.
 The diploma programs are administered by the director of graduate studies.
-The Performer Diploma, Orchestral Studies is open only to string majors.
-Performer Diploma students may seek entrance to the Artist Diploma program.
+The Performer Diploma, Orchestral Studies, and Performer Diploma, Chamber Music are open only to string majors.